This is about our dedication to realism and history.

 Still, sometimes a dilemma pops up that shows us perfection is probably out of reach, no matter how hard you try.

-Imagine having to decide whether to exclude the Finnish faction from late war battles, or to include it with 1 unhistorical unit.
+Imagine having to decide whether to exclude the Finnish faction from late war battles, or to include it for late war with 1 unhistorical unit.
 What would you do?
 We decided to make late war battles possible for Finland.
+A handful of smaller issues are known to exist.

-So yes, we maximize the historical correctness, but in a game it's probably not possible to make it 100%.
+So yes, we maximize historical correctness, but in any game, including Gates of Hell, it's most likely not going to be possible to make it 100%.

 Pudding